-The Golden Cycles is equipped with a fully tig-welded frame and custom riser bars for comfortable riding, and the 45mm deep alloy rims go far in ensuring its quality and longevity.
+The Max4Out is equipped with a fully tig-welded frame and custom riser bars for comfortable riding, and the rugged alloy rims go far in ensuring its quality and longevity.

-The bike is sold indifferent sizes and while the pedals and tires are more than adequate, you can replace them if necessary.
+The bike is sold in different colours (orange, white and black) and while the pedals and tires are more than adequate, you can replace them if necessary.